 • purchase of commercial goods and basic materials as well as ancillary costs linked to those purchases;

-• expenditure, which should be interpreted as remuneration, both in cash and in kind, and all other expenditure in connection with conducting an economic activity.
+• expenditure, which should be interpreted as remuneration, both in cash and in kind, and all other expenditure relating to the pursuit of an economic activity.

-Revenue and expense ledger is a good solution for small and medium firms or sole-traders.
+Revenue and expense ledger is a good solution for companies from the SME sector or sole-traders.
 If you decide to keep it without the assistance of an external company, it is important that it meets legal requirements regulated by the Ordinance of the Minister of Finance, where you'll find a specimen of the revenue and expense ledger and necessary instructions to its conduct.

-How to conduct revenue and expense ledger (KPIR)?
+How to keep revenue and expense ledger (KPIR)?

 Keeping KPIR is subject to a number of conditions.
 The taxpayer shall brochure a ledger and consecutively number its copies.
 Ledger and evidence on the basis of which the entries shall be made, must be permanently kept in place of business or the place indicated by the taxable person as his registered office.
 If conducting the ledger was commissioned to accounting office - at the place indicated by the taxable person.